Passive acoustic logic via topology-optimized waveguides: Experimental realization

 We start the experimental study by testing the uniform gate, which represents the initial all-solid (aluminum) structure prior to optimization.
 This serves as a control test and a sanity check intended to confirm that the wavefield of a non-optimized gate maintains a symmetric pattern, showing no bias or significant wave energy difference between the two output legs, and practically failing to distinguish between an active and an inactive leg, i.e., $\bar{w}_{\mathrm{a},i} \approx \bar{w}_{\mathrm{ia},i}$.
-Indeed, the average displacement amplitudes within both output legs of the uniform gate prove to be nearly identical, as depicted in Fig.~\ref{Fig7}b, for all four input scenarios.
+Indeed, the average displacement amplitudes within both output legs of the uniform gate prove to be nearly identical for all four input scenarios, as depicted in Figure~\ref{Fig8}(b).
 These results reinforce the notion that intelligence emerges only as a result of the optimized topology enabling the structure to execute the desired logical operation.